mgifford/drupal-security/src/drupal.rst

 known releases is a huge security advantage.

-You can also generate Drush make file from an existing Drupal site and then recreate a clean copy of the codebase which you can then diff (a command line comparison tool) to determine if your site has been hacked.
+You can also generate Drush make file from an existing Drupal site and then recreate a clean copy of the code-base which you can then diff (a command line comparison tool) to determine if your site has been hacked.

 ::